Skip to main content

 Wear Protective Hairstyles

-If you have naturally curly or kinky hair, wearing protective styles like braids, twists, or weaves can help to prevent hair breakage and promote healthy hair growth.
-Be sure to choose styles that are not too tight, as this can damage the hair.
+If you have naturally curly or kinky hair, wearing protective styles like braids, twists, or weaves can help to prevent hair breakage.
+Opt for looser styles to avoid tension.

 Vegan Michele’s Tips to Stop Hair Loss